Chapter 33 Evaluating a Post-Test-Only with Control Group Design Using Independent-Samples t-test

 33.3 Chapter Supplement

 In addition to the ttest function from the lessR package covered above, we can use the t.test function from base R to estimate an independent-samples t-test.
-Because this function comes from base R, we do not need to install and access an additional package.
+Further, a statistically equivalent approach to evaluating a post-test-only with control group design is to estimate a simple linear regression model, which can be done using the lm function from base R. Because these functions both come from base R, we do not need to install and access an additional package.

 33.3.1 Functions & Packages Introduced